MattSteveMitch/startup/notes.md

     flex: 2 0 50px;
 }
-meaning let item2 flex twice as much as item1 if window size changes
+meaning let item2 flex twice as much as item1 if window size changes (.item is a placeholder in this case for a sub-element; .container is placeholder for super-element) 50px means give both elements a maximum size of 50 pixels in the flex direction

 @media ((orientation: portrait)) { // If orientation is portrait, then do the following
     body {